cubbles/gitbook/developing-vanilla-boilerplate/available-scripts.md

 When your webpackage is ready, you may want to upload it to a Cubbles base.
 There two scripts that you can use for uploading:

 * "upload": this script is intended to be used during development.
-It uploads the webpackage using the configuration defined in `cubx-uploader-config.dev.json` (located at the root of the project).
+It uploads the webpackage using the configuration defined in the `cubx-uploader-config.dev` property of the `cubbles[cubx-webpackage-uploader]` property of the *package.json* file.
 The script offers you the opportunity to build the webpackage using the `build` script.
 * "upload:prod": this script is intended to be used for production.
-It uploads the webpackage using the configuration defined in `cubx-uploader-config.json` (located at the root of the project).
+It uploads the webpackage using the configuration defined in the `cubx-uploader-config.prod` property of the `cubbles[cubx-webpackage-uploader]` property of the *package.json* file..
 The script offers you the opportunity to build the webpackage using the `build:prod` script.

 Both scripts run the `validate-manifest` script before trying to upload the webpackage.
 If the generated manifest is invalid the webpackage would not be uploaded.